A Geometric flow towards hamiltonian stationary submanifolds: Introduction

 \section{Introduction}

-The objective of this paper is to introduce a fourth order flow of Lagrangian submanifolds in a K\"ahler manifold as a gradient flow of volume within a Hamiltonian isotopy class and establish basic properties such as short-time existence, uniqueness, and extendibility with bounded second fundamental form.
+The objective of this paper is to study a fourth order flow of Lagrangian submanifolds in an almost K\"ahler manifold as a gradient flow of volume within a Hamiltonian isotopy class and establish basic properties such as short-time existence, uniqueness, and extendibility with bounded second fundamental form.